Efficient Bernoulli factory MCMC for intractable posteriors: Examples

-with uniform priors on $\gamma = (\gamma_1, \gamma_2)$.
+Inference will be done for the following reparameterization $\gamma_1 = \theta_1 + \theta_2$ and $\gamma_2 = \theta_1/(\theta_1 + \theta_2)$, with uniform priors on $\gamma = (\gamma_1, \gamma_2)$.
 The first step is to apply the Lamperti transform to $Y$ in \eqref{eq:wright_fisher}, which leads to a unit diffusion coefficient process $X$.
 Now we specify a Gibbs sampler alternating between updating $\gamma$ and updating the missing paths, $X_{\text{mis}}$, of the transformed diffusion $X$ given the transformed observations~$X_{\text{obs}}$.
 For the $X_{\text{mis}}$ update, we use standard Brownian bridge proposals restricted to $[0,1]$ and implement both Barker's and portkey Barker's MCMC.
 The Brownian bridges are sampled using a layered Brownian bridge construction, which allows lower and upper bounds on the likelihood that are crucial to devise an efficient Bernoulli factory.

 For updating $\gamma$, component-wise updates are done with uniform random walk proposal distributions, $U(\gamma_1 \pm 0.3)$ and $U(\gamma_2 \pm 0.01)$ for $\gamma_1$ and $\gamma_2$, respectively.
 It can be shown that $ \pi(\gamma |X_{\text{mis}}, X_{\text{obs}}) = c_{\gamma} \, p_{\gamma}\,, $ where the forms of $c_{\gamma}$ and $p_{\gamma}$ can be found in \cite{gon:krzy:rob:2017}.
 A realization of probability $p_{\gamma}$ is obtained using the layer refinement strategy described in \cite{gon:lat:rob}.
 Here each interval $(t_{i-1}, t_{i})$ is broken into refinements, and a layered Brownian bridge is constructed within each refinement.
 Without the refinement, the bound $c_{\gamma}$ is too loose and thus $p_{\gamma}$ is often too small for the Bernoulli factory to be efficient.
 However, finer refinements require simulating more layered Brownian bridges leading to much larger computation times to even draw from the proposal distribution.
 It is precisely this characteristic of the sampling process that dictates the superior performance of the portkey two-coin algorithm.